Smart Groups, computed locally.

 A look inside

-From pairing to streaming agent work to Co-work plans — what RelayKit looks like on a 6.9″ iPhone.
+From pairing to streaming Claude's work, Smart Groups, suggested-prompt chips, and Cowork plans — what RelayKit looks like on a 6.9″ iPhone.

-CLI sessions and Claude for Mac Co-work sessions side by side — titles, models, last-activity.
+CLI sessions and Claude for Mac Cowork sessions side by side — titles, models, last-activity — across every Claude instance you run.
 The same list as your desktop.

 Markdown with tables, nested lists, and syntax-highlighted code blocks.
 Responses stream in as Claude writes them.